Is Catania safe to visit? A comprehensive safety guide

 Important emergency numbers in Catania

-It’s important to have the numbers of the proper authority when you visit Sicily and any of the region’s cities, including Catania—that way, you know whom to call when you find yourself in an unsafe or risky situation.
+It’s important to have the numbers of the proper authority when you visit Sicily and any of the region’s cities, including Catania.
 Also, be sure to have your embassy’s contact details when you plan a trip outside your country.

 • Italy country code: +39